mbshbn/ML-using-TensorFlow-and-Keras/projects/p1_charityml/README.md

       importances = learner.feature_importances_
       indices = np.argsort(importances)
       ```
-      4. Feature Importance: i.e. using only the most important features such that the accuracy does not decrease
+      4. uisng Feature Importance: i.e. using only the most important features such that the accuracy does not decrease
       ```
       from sklearn.base import clone